DNS Server and Query Types Explained

 There are two types of DNS queries: recursive and non-recursive.

 In a non-recursive query, the request sender device asks the request receiver device to translate a name or provide information about the device that can translate it.
 If the request receiver device knows the IP address of the requested name, it translates the name.
 If it does not know the IP address of the requested name, it replies with a referral.
-A referral is a list of DNS servers that the requester system can further use to resolve the name. resolver systems send non-recursive queries to DNS servers to resolve names.

 Caching-only DNS server

 When it receives a request from a client, it first tries to resolve that request from the cache.
-If it fails to resolve the name, only then it contacts the configured DNS server to resolve that name.
+If it fails to resolve the name, it contacts the configured DNS server to resolve that name.
 It stores the answer from each DNS server in the cache for further use.

 Since it stores answers in the cache and uses them to resolve names, it is called a caching-only DNS server.